bitsofcotton/goki_check_cc/README.md

 # Goki Check
 These program aims to implement one of a complement to ongoing other utilities.
-And this program is written in the deterministic way.
-So machine learning method is not used in this library.

 # How to use
 Please touch Makefile for libc++ enabled.